 Termites can be found in thousands of homes across San Diego County, and I would not be surprised if there are termites in the home you are about to buy.
-It is important for home buyers to be informed with general information about wood-destroying pests (such as termites, fungus, etc.) and also to find out as much information about your specific home as possible.
-If at all possible, be present during your termite/wood-destroying pest inspection, so you can talk to the inspector about any issues that he/she finds.
+It is important for homebuyers to be informed with general information about wood-destroying pests (such as termites, fungus, etc.) and also to find out as much information about your specific home as possible.
+If at all possible, be present during your termite/wood-destroying pest inspection, so you can talk to the inspector about any issues they find.

-(1) Termite inspections are not required by law in California.
+Termite inspections are not required by law in California.
 You could potentially buy a home in San Diego without requiring an inspection to be performed (and some people do).
 However, I highly recommend that you do one, because there can be thousands of dollars of treatment or repairs that you may be unaware of without performing this inspection.

-(2) Termite/wood-destroying pest inspections on condos are much different than on single family homes.
+Termite/wood-destroying pest inspections on condos are much different than on single family homes.
 In condos, you typically own the space between the walls, but not the actual structure.
 The home owners association is typically (but not always - so read your HOA documents) responsible for treating and preventing wood-destroying pests for the entire complex.
-In these cases, the inspector may peform a limited inspection.
+In these cases, the inspector may perform a limited inspection.
 The inspection would only cover the interior of your specific condo and not include the roof and exterior of the complex.

-(3) Some people think that there is no need to perform a wood-destroying pest inspection in a condo building that is made of steel and or concrete (no wood in the structure).
+Some people think that there is no need to perform a wood-destroying pest inspection in a condo building that is made of steel and or concrete (no wood in the structure).
 However, that is not entirely true.
 If you have wood inside your unit (in cabinets, drawers, walls, etc.) there is a possibility of wood-destroying pests.
 You might as well still have the inspection done for peace of mind (the inspection report doesn't cost more than $100 for most companies I've come across).